ReemBarqawi/parachute16-data-analysis-training/01-Excel/Student Performance/Excel-File/Dashboard Insights.md

 This document summarizes the key insights extracted from the **Student Performance Dashboard**, built using cleaned datasets and Excel PivotTables.

-## 📊 Student Performance Dashboard

-Below is the final dashboard built from the cleaned datasets:

 <p align="center">
   <img src="../Assets/Student Performance-Dashboard.png" alt="Student Performance Dashboard" width="90%">
 </p>